Last Updated on September 6, 2022

 If you’re new to this whole credit thing, you likely don’t have a credit score just yet.
 Generally, you’ll need to have one account open for at least six months or longer for credit bureaus to be able to calculate a score for you.

 If you haven’t checked your credit report in a while or ever, it’s a good idea to get the lowdown on your stats.
 Pull a detailed report annually— free of charge— from annualcreditreport.com to get a clear understanding of exactly what you’re working with.
 Once you’re brave enough to take a peek at your detailed report, carefully examine the report to make sure nothing stands out to you as fraudulent.
 If you don’t recognize personal information, payments that have been marked as late, or credit that’s been opened in your name, it’s time to get to work and clean up your credit.

 The quickest way to sink your credit score is to act like due dates are merely suggestions.
 Just one late payment over 30 days will stay on your credit report for seven years.
 Ouch.
 The good news here is that mortgage lenders can pick up on your credit patterns: A few late payments are not likely to derail your chances of getting a mortgage, but several late payments in your recent past?
 That might not bode so well.
 The moral of the story here is to pay your bills on time, every time.

 Reduce your credit borrowed

 Practice the snowball method: Throw all of your extra cash towards the card with the lowest balance while still paying the minimum balance on your other cards.
 Once the low-balance card is paid off, start in on your second-lowest card balance.
 Because credit card utilization is an important factor in calculating your credit score, you’ll want to keep your credit card balances under 20 percent once you’ve completed the snowball method.
-Need some tips on saving money so you can tackle this faster?
-We’ve got you covered.

 Don’t throw away history